 LA County Fair is four weeks of all the typical fun of a county fair including agricultural exhibits, pig races, horse races, rides, exhibits, funnel cake and deep-fried everything.
 The Fair starts Labor Day weekend and runs through the end weekend of the fourth week.

-Los Angeles has not one, but three annual Lobster Festivals - in Long Beach, Redondo Beach and San Pedro - that all take place in September.
-You would think we'd be celebrating Pacific rock lobsters, but no, they're shipped in from Maine for the events.
+Los Angeles has the Long Beach Lobster Festival that takes place in September.
+You would think we'd be celebrating Pacific rock lobsters, but no, they're shipped in from Maine for the event.

 Oktoberfest in LA